-A performance evaluation process has not yet been finalised but an informal performance monitoring session was undertaken during the 2015 financial year at the in-person Board meetings.
+A performance evaluation process has been finalised through the Chairman together with informal performance monitoring sessions undertaken during the 2016 financial year at the in-person Board meetings.

 Arising from the informal monitoring, it is considered that the Board and the Board members are functioning in an appropriate manner in managing the affairs of the Company.